Updated on January 3, 2023

-Maybe you’ve known since you were little exactly what you want to be, but you need to figure out which program is the right one to prepare you.
-Or perhaps you have no idea at all what you want to do when you’re older and you’re still trying to figure that out.
+Maybe you’ve known since you were little exactly what you want to be, but you need to figure out which program is the right one.
+Perhaps you have no idea what you want to do and you’re still trying to figure that out.
 Even if you know where you’re going to school or you’re already enrolled, universities often offer dozens, if not hundreds, of majors.

 It can feel daunting—and that’s perfectly normal.

 There are a lot of tools and resources out there to help you figure this out.
-And there are a few common questions you can answer for yourself to see if you’re considering everything you should.
+Let’s start with a few common questions you can answer to get the ball rolling.

 When to Start Thinking about Your Major